cysmith/neural-style-tf/README.md

 ### Content / Style Tradeoff

-The algorithm allows the user to trade-off the relative weight of the style and content reconstruction terms.
+The relative weights of the style and content transfer can be controlled.

 Here we render with an increasing style weight applied to [Red Canna](http://www.georgiaokeeffe.net/red-canna.jsp):
 <p align="center">